gjorquera/Goldfish/README.md

 goldfish is 9 seconds and the average attention span of a person is 8.2 seconds.
 Sad.

-Hopefully, Goldfish can help you focus on a single task longer than a goldfish can.
+Hopefully, Goldfish can help you focus on a single task for more time than a goldfish.

 [blog-post]: https://medium.com/@gjorquera/todoist-and-pomodoros-1b28947b4fd4
 [the-pomodoro-technique]: http://cirillocompany.de/pages/pomodoro-technique